Sbsm157/cVAE-OSM/README.md

 <a id="readme-top"></a>

-This Git repository is associated with the article *Optimal Dimensionality Reduction using Conditional Variational AutoEncoder* available on ```TODO``` .
+This Git repository is associated with the article *Optimal Dimensionality Reduction using Conditional Variational AutoEncoder* available on [TCHES website](https://tches.iacr.org/index.php/TCHES/article/view/12214) .

 <!-- Table of contents -->
 <details>